Dussehra 2019: 10 amazing facts about Ravana

 8. Do you know the story behind Ravana’s death?

 Anarnay was an absolute majestic king in Raghuvansh.
-Ravana met Anarnay when he stepped out to conquer the whole world and so, there was a fierce battle between them.
-King Anarnay lost his life in the battle but before dying he cad cursed Ravan that he will be killed by a man born in Anarnay’s lineage.
+Ravana met Anarnay, when he stepped out to conquer the whole world and so, there was a fierce battle between them.
+King Anarnay lost his life in the battle but before dying he had cursed Ravana that he will be killed by a man born in Anarnay’s lineage.
 Later, Lord Rama took birth in Anarnay’s lineage and killed Ravana.

 9. Strange but amazing that Ravana was aware of his impending doom.